How well does the new Texas Pattern Jury Charge perform in a typical soft trade secrets case?

 But the safe thing is not always the best thing.
 Actually.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 It’s a steady job, but he wants to be a paperback writer.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.